-Highlights Charles Darwin’s scientific haven of discovery, and tropical island paradise, the Galápagos Islands have always been a hotspot for explorers to come and see the harmonious workings of the natural world.
+A Few Words About Galápagos Island Tours and TripsAn island paradise like no other, the Galápagos Islands have always been a hotspot for explorers to come and see the harmonious workings of the natural world.
 Sitting off the coast of Ecuador, the region is made up of 20 islands, each of which are a thing of sheer magnificence in their own right.
-Due to its colourful landscape, people are proud to put it at the top of their traveling bucket list in the hopes they will visit one day.
+Due to their colourful landscape, people are proud to put it at the top of their traveling bucket list in the hopes they will visit one day.
 Encompassing turquoise shores and underwater caves, it is no surprise that they feel such an irrevocable draw towards it.
-Yet, what truly makes it shine is the gorgeously diverse eco-system, which is the most varied of the entire planet.
+Yet, what truly makes it shine is the gorgeously diverse ecosystem, which is the most varied of the entire planet.

 Your journey will start from the moment you step onto these volcanic islands, where Galápagos trips into the wilderness will take you into another world.
 Place your trust in the hands of our local, award winning experts, who have spent their days roaming the Galápagos Islands in the hope of creating a life-changing holiday experience for travellers with an adventurous streak.
-On all our breath-taking Galápagos Tours, you can combine a relaxing holiday with your dreams of roaming the Galápagos Islands.
+On all our breathtaking Galápagos tours, you can combine a relaxing holiday with your dreams of roaming the Galápagos Islands.

 Where to travel in the Galápagos IslandsDespite any part of the Galápagos Islands being an enchanting place to explore, there are some key spots which have left an impact on even the most cynical traveller, such as Rábida Island, which has dusty red shores that bleed into the surrounding blue sea. promise glass-clear waters on bright, white sands, and you can feel this luxury by stretching out along the renowned Tortuga Bay and the peaceful Floreana Island.
 Experience peaceful silence the lava tunnels of Santa Cruz, and for the best glimpse into nature, volcanic Isla Isabela provides a mountain setting where mountain hikes and vistas will add another dimension to your trip.
 You can visit such natural habitats and rest on unique shores on many Galápagos island tours.

 When to visit the Galápagos IslandsThe Galápagos Islands see some of the best weather in the world, with wet seasons being the best time to visit due to short, afternoon showers being the only rainfall you will usually see.
 The cooler months hover around 69 degrees, with the air taking on a sharper feel, and the sea being too cold to dive in.
 This time is ideal for those who need colder temperatures to enjoy traveling, and runs from June to November.

 It is generally accepted that the warm, wet season is the best time to visit, as the air temperature is still a comfortable 84 degrees.
 Yet, this is when warmer currents make it an ideal temperature to swim in, although marine life comes alive in colder months.
 This season takes up the months between December and June.

 Where to stayThere are four main islands you can stay on during your trip, which are the central island of Santa Cruz, as well as San Cristobal, Isabela and Floreana.
 Most lie conveniently close together, allowing for easy travel between them via the best means possible: a Galapagos cruise.
-Each hotel in the Galápagos Island tours programme is selected carefully by travel experts who have explored the best accommodation options for your holiday.
+Each hotel in our Galápagos island tours is selected carefully by travel experts who have explored the best accommodation options for your holiday.
 Whether this be luxury mainland hotels in colourful Ecuador (head there next once your time in the Galápagos comes to a close!), or beach side rooms picked for their flawless island views, you can breathe a sigh of relief knowing everything has been taken care of before your arrival, and that help is always on hand during your holiday.
-Even better is that you can choose to stay on a smaller, luxury, motorized catamaran, or a larger ship filled with a multitude of other people.
+Even better is that you can choose to stay aboard a smaller, luxury, motorized catamaran, or a larger yacht filled with a number of other people.

 What to packDeciding what to pack for any holiday can be tricky, but you will need to bring some essential items with you before you step onto your plane for your Galápagos trip…

 An underwater camera.
 Bringing any camera with you won’t be a good idea, as there is as much wonderous scenery to capture underwater as there is on land.
 If you can find a high-definition camera that is waterproof, you should consider it an investment well made when you come away with photographs that embody your Galápagos experience.

 Some sunblock.
 When you visit any hot country, sun screen is a must, as it will protect you from the strong, relentless UV waves of the sun.
 Taking a small, travel-sized version with you will be great for topping up during the day when you are on Galápagos tours.

 Hiking boots.
 Most of your holiday will be spent trekking through the wilderness with native wildlife at your side, which means you should bring your best hiking boots with you if you want to participate to the best of your ability.